Table of contents

 A stronger bottom line

 At the end of the day, companies that promote employee empowerment are simply performing better than those that don’t.
-Businesses with highly motivated workers are 21 percent more profitable.
-On the other hand, disengaged employees in the U.S. cost businesses a staggering $450 to $550 billion each year.
+When teams are highly engaged, profitability can increase by 23%.
+On the other hand, disengaged employees cost the global economy nearly 9% of global gross domestic product.

 What does empowerment do for employees?